JeffyCN/weston/README.md

 - Child process execution and management will be outside of libweston.

-- The different backends (drm, fbdev, x11, etc) will be an internal detail of libweston.
+- The different backends (drm, x11, etc) will be an internal detail of libweston.
 Libweston will not support third party backends.
 However, hosting programs need to handle backend-specific configuration due to differences in behaviour and